 The final phase of construction on Hinkle Drive (University to W. Windsor) and Windsor Drive (Hinkle to N. Elm) is now complete.
+Crews are now completing final closeout activities throughout the project area.

 The Magnolia Drainage Project is a lot more than just drainage.
 While the project includes constructing a new storm drain along Windsor and Hinkle Drives to intercept runoff along the route, crews will also be removing and replacing the road surfaces on Hinkle Drive (University to Windsor) and Windsor Drive (Hinkle to Elm).
 Construction began March 2019, and the final phase is expected to be completed by June 2020.